triumph of light

-As our Earth spins on its journey around the Sun, this is the time that the northern hemisphere is tilted away from Sol, bringing winter.
-When that tilt is at its most extreme is when we have our shortest day and longest night - the Winter Solstice (Dec.21).
+As our Earth spins on its journey around the Sun, this is the time that the northern hemisphere is tilted away from it, bringing winter.
+When that tilt is at its most extreme is when we have our shortest day and longest night - the Winter Solstice (Dec.21, 10:27pm).
 Throughout human history this darkest time has always inspired festivals of Light.
 The Roman’s Saturnalia is one example, in which they paid homage to Mithra, the ancient Persian God of Light.
 Among the disparate pagan peoples of northern and western Europe, Jul or Yule-tide was celebrated.
-I think “-tide” was particularly appropriate because if the summer solstice is the high-tide of light, an therefore, of life, in our part of the world, then the winter solstice is certainly the low-tide.
+I think “-tide” was particularly appropriate because if the summer solstice is the high-tide of light, and therefore, of life, in our part of the world, then the winter solstice is certainly the low- tide.
 But we must never forget that just as even when we’re encompassed in what seems like the deepest dark, there is always Light, if we only know where to look.
 This was an extremely important - and scary - time of year for early hunter-gatherers.
-It could be a fatal time for a tribe or clan if they hadn’t been able to store enough grain for the winter, or if game wasn’t plentiful enough to supplement what grains remained.
+It could be fatal for a tribe or clan if they hadn’t been able to store enough grain for the winter, or if game wasn’t plentiful enough to supplement what grains remained.
 Sometimes tribes starved to death or were forced to merge with others in order to survive.
 Considering this, it is no surprise at all how important what we now call the solstice was.
-All peoples carefully watched the movements of the Sun, the planets (for example watch for the Great Conjunction of Jupiter and Saturn, also on this coming Solstice - Google it) and the stars, and they knew that the day after the Solstice the days would start getting longer, very gradually at first, but enough that, by January, there would be a noticeable difference.
+All peoples carefully watched the movements of the Sun, the planets and the stars, and they knew that the day after the Solstice the days would start getting longer, very gradually at first, but enough that, by February, there would be a noticeable difference.
 They also knew that approximately 100 days after the solstice it would be time to plant the first crops of the coming season.
 The literal “light at the end of the tunnel”.
 Also - and just as important - opening day of baseball.

 CELEBRATION OF LIGHT AND LIFE - It can be a demanding, inward-looking time for us.
 With the shorter and colder days we tend to spend less time outside and therefore get less exposure to sunlight.
-This contributes to Seasonal Affective Disorder (SAD) which just adds one more challenge for us in what is commonly a challenging time for most (and particularly so this year).
+This contributes to Seasonal Affective Disorder (SAD) which just adds one more challenge for us in what is commonly a challenging time for most.
 The Winter Solstice has long been among the holiest of days, special to many cultures.
 We know that in the Northern Tradition of Europe this was the time to celebrate life and light, when they were waning.
 It also appears that the solstice was celebrated or observed in North America, as well.
-There are many stone structures across the United States which, like those elsewhere in the world, have features that align to the major solar events - the solstices (winter & summer) and the equinoxes (spring & fall).
-One feature that runs through our own area is a solstice alignment called the Hamonnassett Line.
-It runs from extreme eastern Long Island, diagonally across Connecticut, through the Catskills, all the way to Manitoulin Island in Lake Michigan.
+There are many stone structures across the United States which, like those elsewhere in the world, that have features that align to the major solar events - the solstices (winter & summer) and the equinoxes (spring & fall).
+One feature that runs through our own area is a long-distance solstice alignment called the Hamonnassett Line.
+It runs from extreme eastern Long Island, diagonally across Connecticut, through the Catskills, all the way to Manitou Island in Lake Superior.
 On this line lie numerous lithic (stone) features - ancient walls, cairns, mounds and standing stones - probably Native American, that indicate the likelihood of spiritual practices related to the solstice.
-For more on the Hamonnassett Line see Glenn Kreisberg’s excellent article about it at https://grahamhancock.com/ kreisbergg3 or simply Google “Hamonnassett Line”.
+For more on the Hamonnassett Line see Glenn Kreisberg’s excellent article about it at https://grahamhancock.com/kreisbergg3 or simply Google “Hamonnassett Line”.

 THE TREE - Nothing symbolizes the perseverance of Life and Light through the time of the greatest darkness than the Yule tree.
-Found in many forms throughout Europe - in the house, outside the house, with lights, without lights - it is an ancient Pagan tradition, ever full of Life, Ever Green.
-In the Northern Tradition it symbolizes Yggdrasil, the very Tree of Life itself,connecting Earth and Sky - the sacred Kundalini manifest.
+Found in many forms throughout Europe - in the house, outside the house, with lights, without lights - it is an ancient Pagan tradition, ever full of Life, Ever Green (at left is a Sitka Spruce in Alaska, festively decorated with Bald Eagles).
+In the Northern Tradition it symbolizes Yggdrasil, the very Tree of Life itself, connecting Earth and Sky - the sacred Kundalini manifest.